Copland History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Copeland, Coupland, Copland, Coapland and others.

 Some of the Copland family moved to Ireland, but this topic is not covered in this excerpt.
-Another 215 words(15 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: